Revenue Management Total Guide: Definition, Strategies & Software

 How to calculate revenue

-When it comes to hotel revenue management, data is your most valuable asset.
+When it comes to revenue management, data is your most valuable asset.
 The right metrics and analytics can help you understand your market and identify demand trends and opportunities for improvement.
 They can help you make accurate and informed strategic decisions based on data that boost the revenue that your hotel generates.

 Let’s take a look at some of the most valuable KPIs that you should be tracking on a daily basis as a revenue manager or hotel owner.